who is bobbi Rae?

 A couple of weeks later, she was doing music therapy at Ochsner Health System in New Orleans twice a week.
 “Music therapy keeps me grounded.
 It reminds me of why I’m doing this,” Bobbi says.
 “My music is inspirational; it’s real.
 I talk about personal things that I go through, things that I can relate to people with.”

-“My music brings a grounded emotion, I'm just ready to share it with the world” says Bobbi. currently bobbi is recording her album "Stripped" BObbi is projected to release fall of 2017, with all her hard work and dedication we expect Bobbi Rae to continue to bloom.
+“My music brings a grounded emotion, I'm just ready to share it with the world” says Bobbi. currently bobbi is in process to release her Single "Insane Love" March 2018! and bobbi is projected to release a series an album spring 2019. with all her hard work and dedication we expect Bobbi Rae to continue to Blossum.